Preceptors must first be registered to access APEx.

 In order to register for the internship course, students must have completed all public health core coursework.
 Usually, this means that students must wait until their 3rd semester to complete the internship.
 Students should meet with their departmental program coordinator to discuss their curriculum planning schedule and appropriate time to complete the internship.

-In addition, for students who entered the MPH Program Fall 2020 or after, the Professional Passport Interprofessional (IP) Practice Modules and IP Activities must be completed before you can complete the MPH Internship.
-Please note, the completion of IP Activities may require registration and participation in extracurricular events scheduled during the semester.
-Do not wait until the last minute to complete the IP Activities.
-See the MPH Professional Passport in Canvas for more details.
+In addition, for students who entered the MPH Program Fall 2020 or after, the Professional Passport’s Interprofessional Team activity (IPT) and enrichment activity requirements must be met before you can complete the MPH Internship.
+Please note, the completion of IPT activity will require advanced registration and participation in extracurricular events scheduled during the semester.
+Registration for the IPT activity occurs at the beginning of the semester for a short period of time.
+You will not be able to wait until the last minute to sign-up and complete this activity.
+See the MPH Professional Passport in Canvas for more details on the IP modules and activity.
 All who entered the MPH Program Fall 2020 or after must also complete a background check before registering for their internship (read through the instructions here).

 FOR STUDENTS TRAVELING OR COMPLETING THEIR INTERNSHIP ABROAD